Gateway Theatre (Edinburgh): 1957-58 season

-The Festival production in August 1957 was The Flouers o Edinburgh.
+The Festival production in August 1957 was McLellan's The Flouers o' Edinburgh.
 Duncan Macrae played the Nabob and Walter Carr played the servant, Jack.
 Evelyn Elliot, Diana Tullis and André Coutin joined the company in 1957.
-Plays produced during the 1957-58 season included Dr. Angelus by James Bridie, Drama at Inish by Lennox Robinson, The Non-Resident by Moray MacLaren, The Penny Wedding and The Daft Days by Rober Kemp, Arise, Sir Hector by R.J.B.
+Plays produced during the 1957-58 season included Dr. Angelus by James Bridie, Drama at Inish by Lennox Robinson, The Non-Resident by Moray MacLaren, The Penny Wedding and The Daft Days by Robert Kemp, Arise, Sir Hector by R.J.B.
 Sellar, When We Are Married by J.B.
-Priestley, The Wild Duck by Henrik Inbsen, and All in Good Faith by Roddy McMillan.
+Priestley, The Wild Duck by Henrik Ibsen, and All in Good Faith by Roddy McMillan.
 The company split again in February 1958, the touring group taking Robert Kemp's The Other Dear Charmer to the Borders.
 The rest of the company staged All for Mary by Kay Bannerman and Harold Brooke, and Black Chiffon by Lesley Storm at The Gateway.
 The season ended with The Schoolmistress by Arthur Wing Pinero.